Coalition Members Conduct Aerial Movement Flight

-U.S. Army Soldiers survey the area from a CH-47 Chinook helicopter during an aerial movement flight in Erbil, Iraq, Dec.
+A Coalition flight crew chief completes safety checks on a CH-47 Chinook helicopter prior to an aerial movement flight in Erbil, Iraq, Dec.
 20, 2024.
 The Coalition stays ready to ensure the ability to continue advising, assisting, and enabling partner forces to ensure the enduring defeat of ISIS and its radical, extremist ideologies.
-(U.S. Army illustration by Staff Sgt.
+(U.S. Army photo by Staff Sgt.
 Veronica Van Doran)

 |Date Taken: